MassBank/MassBank3/README.md

     |---...
     |---/compose
     |---/data
+        |---/massbank-data
         |---/massbank-volume
         |---/postgres-data
     |---...

-The path to PostgreSQL via _DB_LOCAL_PATH_ is "/MassBank3/data/postgres-data" by default. "/MassBank3/data/massbank-volume" is the default directory to store the MSP file needed for the similarity service and can be set via _MSP_LOCAL_PATH_.
+The path to PostgreSQL via _DB_LOCAL_PATH_ is "/MassBank3/data/postgres-data" by default. "/MassBank3/data/massbank-volume" is the default directory to store the MSP file needed for the similarity service and can be set via _MSP_LOCAL_PATH_. "/MassBank3/data/massbank-data" is the default directory to store the MassBank data in folders needed for the export service and can be set via _EXPORT_MB_DATA_DIRECTORY_.

 In order to provide the MassBank data to the similarity service, download the latest release of MassBank data in MSP format and move it the _data_ directoy (default):